sowmya1283/hangman_python/README.md

 * 🐞 - Menu list was wrongly ordered.
 * ⚒️ - Initially menu items were wrongly ordered with incorrect numbering.
-* ✅ - Order of the Menu list was corrected and also the numbering.
+* ✅ - Order of the Menu list was corrected along with the numbering.

 <br>